-Are you a registered nurse?
-Do you want to work in the United States?
+Are you an international registered nurse who wants to work in the United States?

-Whether you are in the Philippines, India or Australia, there are visa and paperwork requirements that you need to consider.
-Of course, this can vary from one state to the next. there are some common elements that aspiring US nurses need to know about before embarking on their journey to live and work in the US.
+Whether you are in the Philippines, Germany, Nepal or Australia, there are visa and paperwork requirements to consider and prepare.
+Of course, this can vary from one state to the next in the U.S., but there are some common elements that aspiring U.S. nurses need to know about before embarking on the journey to live and work in the U.S.

 It is worth noting that international workers must still seek specific licensure from the state they are hoping to work in to become fully registered.

-The National Council Licensure Examination-Registered Nurse (NCLEX) is a nationally recognized examination for the licensing of nurses.
+The National Council Licensure Examination-Registered Nurse (NCLEX) is a nationally recognized examination for the licensing of U.S. nurses.
 It serves as a requirement across all states.
-The NCLEX-RN aims to determine if it is safe for you to begin practice as an entry-level nurse in the US.
+The NCLEX-RN aims to determine if it is safe for you to begin practice as an entry-level nurse in the U.S.

 IELTS opens a world of opportunity for international registered nurses.
 It is the world’s most popular English proficiency test for international study, migration, and work, with over 3 million tests taken in the last year.